-- 1. To facilitate student knowledge and clinical skill development as the foundation for sound practice in the profession of Athletic Training and related fields.

-- 2. To develop proficiency in the knowledge, skills, and abilities necessary in the following content areas necessary for the practice of Athletic Training:

-- Evidence-Based Practice

-- Prevention and Health Promotion

-- Clinical Examination and Diagnosis

-- o Acute Care of Injury and Illness

-- Therapeutic Interventions

-- Psychosocial Strategies and Referral

-- Healthcare Administration

-- o Professional Development and Responsibility

-- 3. To recognize the need for the support of clinical practice through the use of education, research, and service to the profession.

-- 4. Students will pass the athletic training Board of Certification (BOC) examination at a rate that exceeds the accreditation requirement for both first attempt and overall, i.e., regardless of number of attempts.

-- 5. To respect and treat patients as individuals, and without regard to race, color, sexual preference, socioeconomic status, political or religious affiliation, or athletic ability.
+- 1. To facilitate student knowledge and clinical skill development as the foundation for sound practice in the profession of Athletic Training and related fields. - 2.
+To develop proficiency in the knowledge, skills, and abilities necessary in the following content areas necessary for the practice of Athletic Training: - Evidence-Based Practice - Prevention and Health Promotion - Clinical Examination and Diagnosis - o Acute Care of Injury and Illness - o Therapeutic Interventions - o Psychosocial Strategies and Referral - Healthcare Administration - Professional Development and Responsibility - 3.
+To recognize the need for the support of clinical practice through the use of education, research, and service to the profession. - 4.
+Students will pass the athletic training Board of Certification (BOC) examination at a rate that exceeds the accreditation requirement for both first attempt and overall, i.e., regardless of number of attempts. - 5.
+To respect and treat patients as individuals, and without regard to race, color, sexual orientation, socioeconomic status, political or religious affiliation, or athletic ability. - 6.
+Students will practice cultural humility while interacting with patients, preceptors, and others. - 7.
+The program demonstrates systematic diversity, equity, inclusion and social justice efforts in its development, design, and delivery.